stud131/docs-monaca/content/tutorials/monaca_ide/building_app.en.md

     - `App ID`: a unique ID representing your app.
 It is recommended to use reverse-domain style (for example, mobi.monaca.appname) for App ID.
 Only alphanumeric characters and periods (at least one period must be used) are allowed.
 Each segment separated by a period should begin with an alphabetic character.

-    - `Version Number`: a number representing the version of your app which will be required when uploading (publishing process) your application via iTunes Connect later.
+    - `Version Number`: a number representing the version of your app which will be required when uploading (publishing process) your application via App Store Connect later.
 It needs 3 numbers separated by dots (for example, 1.10.2).
 Each number should be in \[0-99\].

     - The remaining information is optional.
 You can configure icon, splash screen and other configurations in the page.